tubaplayerdis/BRCE/README.md

 /pm [who] [content] - Personal Message Someone

+/mute [who] [mode] - Disable a users ability to speak in chat or personal message other users

+/unmute - [who] [mode] - Re-Enable a users ability to speak in chat or personal message other users

-/mute - Mute all incoming personal messages
+/silence - Silence all incoming personal messages

-/unmute - Unmute all incoming personal messages
+/unsilence - Un silence all incoming personal messages

 /block [who] - Block a user from personal messaging you